Security-Onion-Solutions/securityonion-docs/so-elastic-auth.rst

 Service Accounts
 ----------------

-Service accounts use randomly generated passwords.
-Starting in Security Onion 2.3.90, these service account passwords are 72 characters in length.
+Service accounts use randomly generated passwords that are 72 characters in length.
 If you need to reset these passwords, you can use the ``so-elastic-auth-password-reset`` utility.